 General Purpose of the Collection

-The Anthropology Department offers a BA in Anthropology, a minor in Medical Anthropology, a BA with a joint concentration in Anthropology and Religion, an MA in Applied Anthropology, and a PhD in Anthropology.
-Coursework emphasizes social anthropology and biological anthropology.
-The research and teaching interests of the Anthropology Department faculty include religion; law and politics; ethnicity; folklore; gender; history and anthropology; problems of social change and economic development; civil society; culture and the environment; cognition and culture; and biological anthropology, living primates, and human evolution.
-Area emphases include the cultures and societies of Africa, Asia, and the Middle East.
-The Anthropology Department has working relationships with the African Studies Center; the American Institute of Afghanistan Studies; the Boston University Center for the Study of Asia; the Department of Archaeology; the Department of International Relations; the Division of Religious and Theological Studies; the Elie Wiesel Center for Judaic Studies; the Institute for the Study of Muslim Societies and Civilizations; the Institute on Culture, Religion and World Affairs; the International Center for East Asian Archaeology and Cultural History; the School of Public Health; and the Social Science and Religion Network at Boston University.
+The Anthropology Department offers a BA in Anthropology, a minor in Medical Anthropology, a BA with a joint concentration in Anthropology and Religion, an MA in Applied Anthropology, and a PhD in Anthropology with a primary emphasis in sociocultural anthropology, biological anthropology, or anthropological archaeology.
+Major foci of research and instruction in sociocultural anthropology include religion, law and politics, ethnicity, gender, history and anthropology, problems of social change and economic development, culture and the environment, cognition and culture, and medical/psychological anthropology; the faculty has greatest strengths in the study of the Islamic world, East and Southeast Asia, and Africa.
+Major foci in biological anthropology feature the study of living and fossil human and non-human primates, including their evolutionary morphology, behavior, genomics, and sensory adaptations.
+Major foci in anthropological archaeology include human-environment interactions, urbanism, households, and material culture viewed in deep historical perspective; primary regions of study include Mesoamerica, North America, and the Mediterranean.
+The Anthropology Department has working relationships with the African Studies Center; the American Institute of Afghanistan Studies; the Boston University Center for the Study of Asia; the Boston University Center for the Study of Europe; the Archaeology Program; the Department of International Relations; the Division of Religious and Theological Studies; the Elie Wiesel Center for Judaic Studies; the Frederick S. Pardee School of Global Studies; the Institute for the Study of Muslim Societies and Civilizations; the Institute on Culture, Religion and World Affairs; the Kilachand Honors College; the School of Public Health; and the Social Science and Religion Network at Boston University.

 Scope of Coverage